HOATT - Empowering Communities

 The Homeowners Association of Trinidad and Tobago provides a free, safe, secure digital platform that is focused on addressing the needs of private homeowners and residents.
 It does this by empowering Communities, NGOs and Government Agencies to communicate more effectively.
 All your data and information here is private by default.ence.

-The Homeowners Association of Trinidad and Tobago is more than an association; it’s a movement to safeguard and improve the quality of life for all citizens of Trinidad and Tobago.
-HOATT is an NGO formed to empower homeowners, residents and entire communities, of Trinidad and Tobago to collaborate with government agencies and NGOs on issues like crime, pollution, community development and infrastructural upgrades.
+The Homeowners Association of Trinidad and Tobago is more than an association.
+It is a civic movement dedicated to safeguarding and improving the quality of life for homeowners and residents across Trinidad and Tobago.
+HOATT is a non-governmental, non-profit organization formed to empower individuals, communities, NGOs, and Government Agencies to collaborate on issues such as crime prevention, pollution, community development, and infrastructure improvement.

 How HOATT Works